 Then add the sifted confectioner’s sugar one cup at a time and mix until smooth.

 Continue to add the powdered sugar until it is all combined and smooth.

 Use a spatula to incorporate the dry sugar from the edges of the bowl.

 Now you are ready to frost the cooled baked pumpkin bars.

 It is best to place dabs of frosting on the baked bars.
-Use a frosting spreader to evenly spread the cream cheese frosting.
+Use an offset spatula to evenly spread the cream cheese frosting.

-Once the cream cheese frosting is applied, it is best to refrigerate the bars for 60 minutes or more before they are cut into pieces.
+Once the cream cheese frosting is applied, it is best to refrigerate the bars for 60 minutes or more before they are cut into squares.

 The bars need to be stored in the refrigerator.
 I believe that they would last 5 days, covered in the refrigerator, but I don’t think anyone has gone that long without eating them all.